eslamisepehr/SBU_ML/DrFarahani/README.md

 In practice, various optimization algorithms can be used to find the optimal values for the model parameters.
 The `LogisticRegression` class in scikit-learn (Python library) supports multinomial logistic regression through the `multi_class` parameter.

+## Discriminant Analysis

+Discriminant Analysis (DA) is a statistical technique used in machine learning and statistics for classification and dimensionality reduction.
+The primary goal of discriminant analysis is to determine which variables discriminate between two or more naturally occurring groups.

+### Types of Discriminant Analysis

+1. **Linear Discriminant Analysis (LDA):**
+   - LDA is the most common form of discriminant analysis.
+   - Assumes that the data for each group are normally distributed and have the same covariance matrix.
+   - Finds a linear combination of features to maximize the distance between the means of different classes while minimizing the spread or variance within each class.

+2. **Quadratic Discriminant Analysis (QDA):**
+   - Similar to LDA but relaxes the assumption that the covariance matrix is the same for all classes.
+   - Allows each class to have its own covariance matrix, making it more flexible but potentially requiring more parameters to estimate.

+### Steps in Discriminant Analysis

+1. **Compute Means and Covariance Matrices:**
+   - Calculate the means and covariance matrices for each group or class in the data.

+2. **Compute Discriminant Functions:**
+   - Derive discriminant functions based on the means and covariance matrices to distinguish between different groups.

+3. **Assign Observations to Classes:**
+   - Use the discriminant functions to classify new observations into one of the predefined classes.

+Discriminant analysis is commonly used in various fields, including biology, finance, marketing, and medical research, for tasks such as predicting group membership or identifying features that contribute to group differences.
+It's important to note that discriminant analysis assumes certain characteristics of the data distribution, and its effectiveness depends on the validity of these assumptions.